Q: When did The Connection School begin?

 Q: What sports/fine arts/extracurricular activities do you offer?

-A: We offer volleyball, six-man flag football, basketball, spirit squad, and track and field for sports.
-For fine arts, we offer classes in drama, photography, and yearbook.
-Art and music (choir/band/guitar) will be offered within our regular courses of study.
-We also have opportunities to take place in fine arts and academic competitions as a member of Association of Christian Schools International.
+A: We offer volleyball, six-man tackle football, boy’s and girl’s basketball, spirit squad, baseball, softball, soccer and track and field for sports.
+For fine arts and music, we offer art and music classes as well as photography and yearbook.
+We also offer extracurricular clubs and activities for Student Council, National Honor Society, 4-H Club, and STEM club.
+We participate in fine arts and academic competitions as a member of Association of Christian Schools International.

 Q: How does carpooling/parking work?

 A: We do not have a school-sponsored carpool system, but many of our families that live close to one another do make shared carpool arrangements.
-Students who are eligible to drive will need to register with the school.
+Students who are eligible to drive and will be parking on campus are required to register their information with the school office.

 Q: Is your school accredited?